No Adverse Effects Reported in Patients with Spine Stimulators Treated with Chiropractic Spinal Manipulation

 minutes of Exercise a Week – For All of Us Especially After Back Surgery

 National guidelines recommend that we all

 get 150 minutes of exercise a week.
-Only 52% of us Lynchburg non-back
+How many of us

 patients do this.
 It’s shown that

 150 minutes prevents more back surgery and helps post-surgical back

 pain patients going.
 These post-surgical patients also experience